Supply

 Y-t-d mine production nears 2018 record high*

-*Data as of 30 September 2022.
-Note: chart includes mine production in Q1-Q3 each year.
+Data to 30 September 2022.
 Source: Metals Focus, Refinitiv GFMS, World Gold Council

 Sources: Metals Focus, Refinitiv GFMS, World Gold Council; Disclaimer